On Approximating Total Variation Distance: Acknowledgements

 \section{Acknowledgements}

-The works of AB and KSM were supported in part by National Research Foundation Singapore under its NRF Fellowship Programme (NRF-NRFFAI-2019-0002, NRF-NRFFAI1-2019-0004), Ministry of Education Singapore Tier 2 grants (MOE-T2EP20121-0011, MOE2019-T2-1-152), NUS startup grant (R-252-000-A33-133), and Amazon Faculty Research Awards.
-SG was supported by an Initiation grant of IIT Kanpur.
-AP was supported in part by NSF CCF-2130536 and NSF HDR:TRIPODS-1934884 awards.
-NVV was supported in part by NSF CCF-2130608 and NSF HDR:TRIPODS-1934884 awards.
+The work of AB was supported in part by National Research Foundation Singapore under its NRF Fellowship Programme (NRF-NRFFAI-2019-0002) and an Amazon Faculty Research Award.
+The work of SG was supported by an initiation grant from IIT Kanpur and a SERB award CRG/2022/007985.
+Pavan's work is partly supported by NSF award 2130536 and part of the work was done while visiting Simons Institute for the Theory of Computing.
+Vinod's work is partly supported by NSF award 2130608 and part of the work was done while visiting Simons Institute for the Theory of Computing.
+This work was supported in part by National Research Foundation Singapore under its NRF Fellowship Programme [NRF-NRFFAI1-2019-0004] and an Amazon Research Award.
 The work was done in part while AB and DM were visiting the Simons Institute for the Theory of Computing.

 [1]{$^{#1}$}